New York Revival of 'Into the Woods' to Coincide With Disney Release

 Reviewing that production in The New York Times, Charles Isherwood wrote: "Sometimes you can't perceive the true beauty of something until you've seen it naked.
 That observation probably doesn't apply to most human beings, especially those over 25.
 But it certainly holds true for a certain venerated, usually overdressed musical that has been kicking around for a quarter-century."

-Directed by Noah Brody and Ben Steinfeld, the Roundabout transfer will begin previews in a limited engagement at the company's regular off-Broadway space, the Harold & Miriam Steinberg Center for Theatre, on Dec.
+Directed by Noah Brody and Ben Steinfeld, the Roundabout transfer will begin previews at the company's regular off-Broadway space, the Harold & Miriam Steinberg Center for Theatre, on Dec.
 18, with the official opening set for Jan.
-15. A casting announcement is forthcoming.
+22. A casting announcement is forthcoming for the limited engagement, which is scheduled to run through March 22.

 TV REVIEW HBO's 'Six by Sondheim'